bbatsche/Ansible-MySQL-Role/README.md

 Role Variables
 --------------

-- `mysql_admin` &mdash; Admin username to be created.
+- `db_admin` &mdash; Admin username to be created.
 Default: "vagrant"
-- `mysql_pass` &mdash; Password for admin user to be created.
+- `db_pass` &mdash; Password for admin user to be created.
 Default "vagrant"
 - `env_name` &mdash; Whether this sever is going to be used for "development", "production", etc. Default "dev"

 Example Playbook